Java Script Kiddie 2 picoCTF 2019 Solution

 If the key is longer or has more combinations to test, consider constraining the search by checking all PNG structural requirements: magic bytes at offset 0, IHDR chunk at offset 8, and valid chunk CRCs.
 Each additional constraint dramatically reduces the valid key space.

-Once the correct key is found, write the XOR-decoded bytes to a .png file and open it to read the flag.
+Once the correct key is found, write the rotated/decoded bytes to a .png file and open it to read the flag.
+The image is a QR code.
+Scan it with a QR reader (e.g., zbarimg flag.png) to extract the flag string.

 python